County-Wide Opportunities

 - Payment plans can be arranged to spread the cost across the year

-- Access to all senior county groups is driven by ability and opportunity.
+Access to all senior county groups is driven by ability and opportunity.
 We want all eligible and committed young musicians to be able to take part.
-If the cost presents a challenge, particularly in the current situation, then please contact the Director of Music at BMT for a confidential discussion via director@bucksmusic.org
+If the cost presents a challenge, please contact the Director of Music at BMT for a confidential discussion via director@bucksmusic.org

 Joining any of the senior groups requires the commitment to attend all the dates listed above.